-Mi Camino is a powerful new song cycle created by composer & Artistic Director Héctor Armienta that gives voice to farmworkers in the greater Bay Area.
+Mi Camino, a powerful new song cycle created by composer Héctor Armienta, gives voice to farmworkers in the greater Bay Area.
 Through song and multimedia—including animations—Mi Camino portrays real stories shared by these important yet often forgotten members of our community, focusing on the impact of COVID-19.
 The online premiere of this compelling work will feature nationally acclaimed soprano Cecilia Violetta López, joined by outstanding Bay Area singers Deborah Rosengaus, mezzo-soprano, and Emmanuel Mercado, tenor.

-Mi Camino will also harness technology to combine footage of singers with animations (including avatars and virtual worlds), creating visually powerful moments that portray the compelling stories of the farmworkers and inspire reflection on our collective experience in this particular time in history.
+Mi Camino will harness innovative technology to combine footage of the singers with animations (including avatars and virtual worlds), creating visually powerful moments to convey the experiences of the farmworkers—and to inspire reflection on our collective experience in this particular time in history.

 MORE ABOUT MI CAMINO: